luukasp/luukasp/README.md

 - 🌱 I’m currently learning Project Management and Business Law
 - 👯 I'm currently not looking to collaborate in anything outside my work.
 - 📫 How to reach me:
-  - Personal Email: luukas.paukkonen@gmail.com or stepbro.daling@outlook.com
   - Business Email: luukasp@silverzonegames.com
-  - Discord: Da~ling#2266.
+  - Discord: NekoFromIT#2266.
 No I will not add you or respond to stupid DMs.
 Inquiries are fine though.
   - My company's Discord community: https://discord.gg/ggjnDFQ7e8
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: Strategy game enthusiast